rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

 That's how you define a GraphQL query in a declarative way in React.
 Once the Query component renders, the request is executed.
-Under the hood the Apollo Client is used, which was provided in a top level component, to perform the query.
+The Apollo Client is used, provided in a top level component, to perform the query.
 The render props pattern makes it possible to access the result of the query in the child function.
 You can try it in your browser to verify that it actually works for you.

-There is more information that you can access in the render prop function.
-You will only explore a few in this tutorial, but if you are interested, you can checkout the official documentation of React Apollo API.
-So what about showing a loading indicator when the query is pending?
-You can do it:
+There is more information found in the render prop function.
+Check the official React Apollo API for addtional information beyond the examples in this tutorial.

+Next, let's show a loading indicator when a query is pending:

 {{< highlight javascript "hl_lines=3 6 7 8" >}}
 const Profile = () => (